projectcalico/calico/docs/ManualClusterSetup.md

 2 servers (bare metal or VMs) with a modern 64-bit Linux OS, and Layer-2 network (Ethernet) connectivity between them.

 They must have the following software installed.
- * Docker v1.4 or greater [Installing Docker](https://docs.docker.com/installation/)
+ * Docker v1.4 or greater: [Installing Docker](https://docs.docker.com/installation/)
- * etcd installed and available on each node. [etcd Documentation](https://coreos.com/etcd/docs/2.0.8/)
+ * etcd installed and available on each node: [etcd Documentation](https://coreos.com/etcd/docs/2.0.8/)

 ## Best Practices